walles/px/README.md

 * In the details view, list users that were logged in when the process was started.
 * In the details tree view, print process owners for each line
+* Print $SUDO_USER value with process details, if set